piegope/doc/docs/en/kb/remote-desktop-manager/knowledge-base/configure-firearm-entry.md

 ---
 eleventyComputed:
   title: Configure a Firearm entry in {{ en.RDM }}
-  description: Learn how to configure a Firearm entry in Remote Desktop Manager
+  description: Learn how to configure a Firearm entry in {{ en.RDM }}.
   keywords:
   - Firearm entry
 ---